 Finish: Color, texture, and reflective quality of finishes to porch materials contribute to the visual character of the exterior building design and historic district.
 Consider pigment mediums, including paint and stains that simulate the finish medium, texture, and reflective quality of existing or historic materials, where possible.
 Consider paint or stain colors that are compatible with those used in the surrounding historic area.
-Porch elements that were not historically painted, such as stone or brick, may not require additional finishes.
+Porch elements that were not historically painted, such as stone or brick, should not be painted.